uamp/node-rf24network/README.md

 https://github.com/natevw/node-nrf/

-Very much a work in progress.
+UNFINISHED - I still have a long way to go with completing this.
+Most of the helper functions are complete, but is still lacking the real meat.
+Any help is warmly welcome.

-The code in the node_modules sub folder is just a direct copy (of natevw's code) with only one small edit - lowered the SPI speed to improve NRF reliability.
+The code in the node_modules sub folder is just a direct copy (of natevw's code) with only one small edit - lowered the SPI speed to improve NRF reliability on the PI.